saltstack/relenv/README.md

 ## Building on Linux

-Running `python3 mayflower.build.linux --clean` will, if successful, create a python environment to the `build/` directory.
+Running `python3 -m mayflower.build.linux --clean` will, if successful, create a python environment to the `build/` directory.
 All of the dependencies needed for Python are located in `build/lib`.